 “I will be glad to,” Thranduil assured him with no small measure of disgust.
 He would not care if he never heard the cursed name again.

 Things were becoming crowded here in Oropher’s household.
 Taking a plate of his own, Thranduil turned as someone caught him by the shoulder.
-“So you finally beat some courtesy into that Golodh!”
+“So, you finally beat some courtesy into that one!”
 It was Noruvion, another friend from Balar.
-His parents still lived, and only heaven knew why he was here tonight.
+His father still lived, and only heaven knew why he was there.
 “I knew you would someday.”

 “Noruvion, have you not a home of your own?”
 Oropher asked.

 “Yes, when last I looked.”